About This Drug

 - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.

 Treating Side Effects

 - Mouth care is very important.
-Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or ½ teaspoon of baking soda in 8 ounces of water.
+Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
 This should be done at least after each meal and at bedtime.

 - If you have mouth sores, avoid mouthwash that has alcohol.
 Also avoid alcohol and smoking because they can bother your mouth and throat.

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements you should drink more fluids so that you do not become dehydrated (lack water in the body due to losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 - There are no known interactions of hydroxyurea with food.